vippsas/vipps-checkout/vipps-checkout-api-faq.md

 We currently don't support card payments in test environment, only payments using Vipps MT app.
 If you need to do verification, we suggest doing a NOK 1 payment in production, and do a subsequent refund, which will make the funds available again within a week.

+The only difference between a Vipps wallet payment and card payment is that *paymentMethod* is *Wallet* or *Card*.

 ## When paying by card

 ### What card types are supported?